CleaverEFREI/Yahtzee/README.md

 # Yahtzee

-Yahtzee project by Louis Gailhac
+Yahtzee project for Concordia by Louis Gailhac